Skip to main content

 • character development

-Character development in the game receives mixed reviews; while the character designs and voice acting are praised for their quality and uniqueness, some players feel that the characters themselves lack depth and are often generic.
-Although there are emotional moments and engaging storytelling, many reviewers note that true character development is only revealed after significant gameplay choices, which can detract from the overall experience.
+Character development in the game receives mixed reviews; while the character designs and dialogues are praised for their quality and uniqueness, many players feel that the characters themselves are often generic and lack depth.
+Some reviewers note that meaningful character insights only emerge after significant gameplay choices, which can detract from the overall experience.
+Despite these criticisms, there are mentions of emotional scenes and engaging storytelling that contribute positively to character development.

 • “The character designs are great and the dialogues are quite well-written.”

-• “The story and character design is very good, a lot of emotional scenes and interesting areas of Akihabara to discover.”
+• “The story and character design are very good, with a lot of emotional scenes and interesting areas of Akihabara to discover.”

-• “Character development is a personal pet peeve of mine; you really don't get to know a character until after you've made half the choices to lead down their path.”
+• “Character development (this is another one that's just a personal pet peeve.
+You really don't get to know a character until after you've made half the choices to lead down their path.)”

 Buy AKIBA'S TRIP: Undead & Undressed